Environmental Regulation and the Cost of Bank Loans: International Evidence

 70 Pages Posted: 1 Apr 2019 Last revised: 2 Nov 2020

 Date Written: March 7, 2019

-Using a sample of 27 countries between 1990 and 2014, we find that banks charge a higher interest rate on their loans when lending to firms that face more stringent environmental regulations.
-Further, we show that firms facing such regulations maintain lower financial leverage, incur more operating expenses, and have fewer banks participating in their loan syndicate.
-The results of the subsample analysis suggest that the increase in the cost of bank loans is more pronounced for financially constrained firms, firms in industries with high environmental litigation risk, and those located in bank-based economies.
-Overall, our results provide evidence that the observed higher loan spread is the result of environmentally sensitive lending practices by banks.
+Using a sample of 27 countries between 1990 and 2014, we find that banks charge higher interest rates and adjust other contractual features of their loans when lending to firms facing more stringent environmental regulations.
+Our evidence suggests that lenders’ concerns about the increase in environmental liabilities resulting from regulations is driving the results.
+Specifically, we show that firms facing such regulations have fewer participants in their loan syndicates, higher bankruptcy risk, and lower credit ratings, despite reducing their leverage.
+Overall, our results indicate that the observed higher loan spread is the result of environmentally sensitive lending practices by banks.

 Keywords: Environmental Regulations; Business Risk; Bank Loan Contracting